-The M&G Global Government Bond Fund is a sub-fund of M&G Investment Funds (3).
+The M&G Global Macro Bond Fund is a stand alone OEIC.

 Sector: Morningstar category averages represent the average return of funds within their category over time.
 The category averages are created by using the average daily total return index series, or TRI, as well as monthly, quarterly, and annual averages of return and non-return data.
 Morningstar applies a fractional weighting methodology whereby, on the last day of each month, the funds are equally weighted and the share classes within each fund are equally weighted.
 Fractional weighting ensures that funds with multiple share classes do not dominate and skew the returns of the average, thus presenting the peer group performance in a fair and consistent manner.